2018 Competition Guide

 Again, care should be taken during transport and staging to ensure that the bridge is not 'preloaded' either by bouncing or other means that would remove as-built slack from the bridge.
 Marshals should make sure that no one leans or sits on a bridge.
 At the national competition, if such situations arise, the Head Judge will make the team disassemble their bridge and start over again, from the end of the rotation.
 There are safeguards put in place to ensure that the rebuild cannot improve on the original performance (but you can do worse!).
 So, don't mess with the bridge!

-At the load station, the Judge make sure that all team members have the required safety gear then will have the team position the bridge in the loading area, making sure that the 'A' and 'B' sides are correctly placed and the safety supports placed under the locations for the grating.
+At the load station, the Judge make sure that all team members have the required safety gear then will have the team position the bridge in the loading area, making sure that the 'Left' and 'Right' sides are correctly placed and the safety supports placed under the locations for the grating.

 On the subject of safety supports, it is vitally important that the supports be designed and constructed in such a way that they prevent grating from falling more than a few inches while still permitting the maximum allowed deflection.
 They should be placed so as to minimize the possibility of dumping the load off the side of the bridge if a unsymmetrical collapse occurs.
 At the National competition, stacked plastic buckets have been found to be effective.
 Some enterprising individuals have additionally built brackets that sit on top of the buckets and have a socket that will accept a piece of 6x6.
 They have small chunks of 6x6 in varying lengths on hand which they use to get support right up to the decking.
 There are other methods that work quite well also.
 Whatever you do, just be safe.